mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 Retrieve images with the URL of the published REST service by using the [Image](/appstore/widgets/image/) widget available on the Mendix Marketplace.

-Complete the steps in [Retrieve Files with REST](#retrieve-files), then do the following:
+Complete the two steps in [Retrieve Files with REST](#retrieve-files), then do the following:

 1. Download the [Image](/appstore/widgets/image/) widget from the Mendix Marketplace and import it into your app.
 2. In the [Toolbox](/refguide/toolbox/), click **Widgets** and search for "Image".